akkikhan/Primus-SaaS/sdk/nodejs/primus-identity-validator/README.md

 # Primus SaaS Identity Validator - Node.js SDK

 **Version:** 1.1.0
-Official Node.js SDK for validating JWT tokens with multi-issuer support.
-Validate tokens from Azure AD, local auth providers, or multiple sources simultaneously.
+Library-only validator for JWT/OIDC tokens from your configured issuers (Azure AD, local, or any JWT provider).
+No Primus-hosted login or Primus-issued tokens.

 ## Features